greg-raven/grus/_posts/2018-07-16-thank-you-for-supporting-enforcement-and-opposing-mass-amnesty.md

 ---
-title: 'Thank you for supporting enforcement and opposing mass amnesty'
+title: "Thank you for supporting enforcement and opposing mass amnesty"
 layout: post
 categories:
 - Letters